awslabs/aws-deployment-framework/docs/serverless-application-repo.md

 between versions of adf*
 - **MainNotificationEndpoint:**
-An optional Email Address that will receive notifications in regards to the bootstrapping pipeline on the master account. *This is not required when performing an update between versions of adf*
+An optional Email Address that will receive notifications in regards to the bootstrapping pipeline on the management account. *This is not required when performing an update between versions of adf*
 - **ProtectedOUs:**
 An optional comma separated list of OU ids that you may want to protect against